temporalio/temporal-learning/docs/tutorials/typescript/subscriptions/index.md

 <!--SNIPEND-->

-In the above code, the condition method pauses the Workflow until either the `subscriptionCancelled` Signal is received or the trial period expires.
+In the code, the condition method pauses the Workflow until either the `subscriptionCancelled` Signal is received or the trial period expires.
 Once the condition is met, the Workflow invokes the Activity to send a cancellation email.

 To test this functionality, run your `cancel-subscription` script.
 You should see that the cancellation happens immediately when the Signal is received.